Dave Mirra Freestyle BMX: Maximum Remix (PlayStation)

 This is a tough question because a lot times I noticed that when you buy a game like this you play the game to death and after that you end putting it on your shelf and let it collect dust.
 So if you like this game or it predecessor I suggest you buy it because it will take a while to beat and you can always replay it when you want to.
 If you are unsure rent it so you can get a feel for the game and then decide whether you want to buy it or not.

-If you enjoyed this Dave Mirra Freestyle BMX: Maximum Remix review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Dave Mirra Freestyle BMX: Maximum Remix review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!